urbanjost/M_intrinsics/docs/intrinsics.md

 - **back**
   : The direction to look for an unmatched character.
-The left-most unmatched character position is returned unless **back** is present and _.false._, which causes the position of the right-most unmatched character to be returned instead of the left-most unmatched character.
+The left-most unmatched character position is returned unless **back** is present and _.true._, which causes the position of the right-most unmatched character to be returned instead of the left-most unmatched character.

 - **kind**